Piney Point’s Impact: Collaborative Effort Underway to Study Water Quality

 “Rapid deployments like this one provide us with an unprecedented opportunity to get out there and provide the science necessary to inform an effective response, as well as any necessary mitigation efforts, so that we can safeguard our vulnerable coastal resources,” said Dr. Tom Frazer, dean of the USF CMS.

 The data will be available to support the state’s effort to address the environmental impacts of the Piney Point reservoir release.
-Samples will also be shared with researchers from the Fish and Wildlife Research Institute, Eckerd College and Florida State University.
+Samples were shared with researchers from the Fish and Wildlife Research Institute, Eckerd College and Florida State University.
 The scientists are using this event as a means to understand natural ecological processes and how they respond to a sudden release of nutrients and to changes in water chemistry.
 The information will be used as a scientific basis for understanding long-term impacts of nutrient pollution on important issues like Harmful Algal Blooms.